Thick-billed raven

-The thick-billed raven (Corvus crassirostris), a corvid from the Horn of Africa, shares with the common raven the distinction of being the largest bird in the corvid family.
+The thick-billed raven (Corvus crassirostris) is a large passerine bird in the family Corvidae.
+It is endemic to the Horn of Africa, including parts of Ethiopia, Eritrea, Sudan, and Somalia.
+The thick-billed raven shares with the common raven the distinction of being the world's largest corvid.

+Description

 The thick-billed raven averages 64 cm in length, with a range of 60 to 70 cm and weighs approximately 1.15 kg in females and 1.5 kg in males on average.
 Its size is about the same as the largest subspecies of common raven (i.e. those from the Himalayas and Greenland/Canadian Northwest Atlantic) but some common raven subspecies are rather smaller and, going on average weights, the thick-billed raven is likely the heaviest extant passerine.
 The thick-billed raven is about 25% heavier on average than the Australasian superb lyrebird, which is sometimes erroneously titled the largest passerine.

-It has a very large bill that is laterally compressed and is deeply curved in profile giving the bird a very distinctive appearance.
-This bill, the largest of any passerine at 8–9 cm in length, is black with a white tip and has deep nasal grooves with only light nasal bristle covers.
+Its bill is laterally compressed and is deeply curved in profile.
+This bill, the largest of any passerine at 8–9 cm in length, is black with a white tip, with deep nasal grooves and only light nasal bristle covers.
 This raven has very short feathers on the head, throat and neck.
 The throat and upper breast have an oily brown gloss, while the rest of the bird is glossy black except for a distinctive white patch of feathers on the nape and onto the neck.

 Distribution and habitat

-Its range covers Eritrea, Somalia and Ethiopia; its habitat includes mountains and high plateaux between elevations of 1,500 to 3,400 metres.
+The thick-billed raven breeds in Eritrea and Ethiopia, and has non-breeding populations in Sudan and Somalia.
+Its habitat includes mountains and high plateau between elevations of 1,500 to 3,400 metres.
 It is one of several avian species endemic to northeastern tropical Africa.